cpfriend1721994/s3_static_web/README.md

 # s3_static_web
-Docker image for push static web pages to s3, with compression
+Docker image for push static web pages to s3, with compress images and minify HTML/JS/CSS

 This image combine 3 components: